 However, there has been more than a trickle of noteworthy material produced outside of the British Isles that definitely deserves to be celebrated.
 The first of two worthy mentions on the international front is the Southern folk and supernatural Americana output of the prolific weird fiction writer from Chapel Hill, North Carolina- Manly Wade Wellman (1903 -1986).
 He published literally hundreds of tales between 1921 and his death in 1986.
 He had a sincere affection for the people, music and the authentic folklore of the south.
 And it certainly showed in his work.
 Wellman mined the folklore of the Carolinas in particular.
 This exploration of Southern myth and folklore came together most spectacularly in the short stories featuring his most iconic character- ‘Silver John’.
 In actuality, the character was only ever referred to as plain ‘John.’
 The appellations ‘Silver John’ and ‘John the Balladeer’ were used by publishers as a form of disambiguation, much to the chagrin of the author.
 The stories were written and set during the 1950’s.
 John was a wanderer traversing the length and breadth of the Appalachian backwoods with a silver string guitar slung across his back and not much else.
 John was shown as wise, simple and pure of heart.
 Good men trusted him and women easily fell in love with him.
 It has been said that he was possibly even a reincarnation of the biblical John the Baptist.
 He battles with forces of supernatural evil in every tale.
 He resembles a kind of fearless Johnny Cash cooly taking on witches, hoodoo men and other weird beings that perhaps owe a debt to H. P Lovecraft.
 Wellman vividly captures the regional flavour of the superstitous mountainfolk of the Appalachian Mountains and simple, hoodoo fearing, farmstead dwellers of the Ozarks and the Carolinas.
 There is a unique authenticity in his stories, that alongside the vivid descriptions and authentic customs and vernacular, also made sure the reader got to know about long forgotten folk songs like ‘Vandy Vandy’ and ‘Round is the Ring’.
 At their best, the John stories, unique and different to so much that we know of American literature, almost rise to the level of genuine anthropology.
 His first cycle of short stories featuring John appeared in 1951 and the last in 1958.
 Wellman’s supernatural fiction was, for the most part, mostly dark fantasy than out and out horror.
 Both Wellman and Silver John enjoyed an unexpected renaissance later in the 70’s.
 More stories of the character appeared in both short and novel formats.

 I always found the novels less enjoyable than the brisk, shorts.
 You got the sense that he had painstakingly stretched what should have been short stories into modest length novels at the behest of his publishers.
 A film was made in 1972 called Who Fears The Devil featuring folk singer Hedges Capers as our hero.
 It was based on a couple of stories- ‘ O Ugly Bird’ and ‘The Desrick on Yandro’, grafted together into one shaky narrative.
 It is a poorly scripted and low budget affair that ends with John marching up the capital steps in Washington.
 It shows up on videotape every now and again.
 Wellman was an excellent writer though and deserves a mention in this piece for his unique writings on American Southern Folklore.
-Many of his stories stray into the old world lore of pre- renaissance Europe.
+Many of his stories stray into the old world territory of the folk of the villages of pre- renaissance Western Europe.
 Perhaps the best example of this is his southern gothic masterpiece ‘Fearful Rock’.
 Published in the March and April 1939 editions of Weird Tales magazine.
 The tale begins during the American Civil War.
 This was a subject on which Wellman had written both fictional and non fictional books about.
 The evil in the tale, sinister and satanic, comes courtesy of an ancient cult that traces its roots back to ancient Gaul in its worship of ‘The Nameless One.’
 The protagonist of the story is a memorable character called Sergeant ‘Bible’ Jaeger.
 Jaeger is a heavy set, bearded preacher of the Bible and a Sergeant in the Union forces.
 He often misquotes scripture and can be simple in outlook, but he is also brave, a bit of a blunderer and sincere in his wish to help others and see good prevailing over evil.
 Bible Jaeger is outraged at the old world witchcraft practices that he is forced to fight against and is constantly having to explain his motives to his superiors, who though credulous at first always respect him.
 Bible Jaeger features in two other stories by Wellman.
 Coven, first published in Weird Tales July 1942, is about a Coven of Devil worshippers determined to run Jaeger out of town.
 It is a good tale in it’s own right and has an almost western flavour; but does not reach the stylistic level or prose quality of Fearful Rock.
 Toad’s Foot, first published in The Magazine of Fantasy and Science Fiction April 1978, is his third and final Sergeant Jaeger story.
 Though far from a bad piece of work ( I don’t think Wellman ever wrote a poor quality story) is noticeably inferior in quality to what came before it.
-Wellman also drew on the folk practices, and even something of the landscape in a lot of his stories.
-His classic 1938 werewolf novella ‘The Hairy Ones Shall Dance’ is a good example of this usage of landscape and setting as a crucial feature to the story.
-In this case the New England countryside is the setting.
-The Hairy Ones Shall Dance featured his second most popular character, John Thurnstone.
-He had four recurring characters in his fiction.
-The other two were Judge Pursuivant and Lee Cobbet.
-Both the aforementioned characters feature in Chastel, his 1979 classic weird fiction tale of vampirism, which was almost as good as his peak work in the 1940’s and 50’s.
+Wellman also drew on the folk practices, and even something of the landscap, in stories such as his classic 1938 werewolf novella ‘The Hairy Ones Shall Dance’ and tales featuring his other famous character, John Thurnstone.
 Thurnstone is very different to John the Balladeer.
 For one thing, he is an urbane, occult detective working the shady, world of New York nightclubs and hidden secret societies in the 1940’s and early 50’s.
 Thurnstone battles practitioners of the dark arts, hoodoo, voodoo, devil worshippers and an atavistic race called the Shonokins.
 I always felt that Thurnstone was a kind of idealised alter-ego of it’s author.
 In his last outing Thurnstone is seen venturing into the backwoods in search of a female vampire.
 A precursor to the Americana folk that was coming just around the corner.
 However, there is a certain cultural and psychological gulf between the Folk of the American Southern States and the practices of Old Europe.
 The landscapes are different and the classic American folk horror tale deals with hot climes as opposed to the deathly winters and cold, austere Autumns of Europe.
 There is a very different ‘psychogeography’ at work here.
 The difference in weather and collective cultural historic memory is huge and different enough to not include the folk of our American cousins in the classic Folk Horror canon of film and literature.
 My second worthy mention is the excellent Estonian Folk Horror of November (2017) directed by Rainer Sarnet and based on the novel Rehepap ehk November written by Andrus Kivirähk.
 The film is very different to all the others discussed or name checked in this essay.
 It has a wonderful, almost dreamy, quality to it, and though more of a dark fantasy than a horror picture, is a remarkable rendering of folk, magic and psychology.
 To my mind it is a justified (and welcome) addition to the Folk Horror canon.
-And this is not only due to it’s skillful depictions of desperate village peasants clinging onto the magic that the church believes has been tamed, but also on its very dialogue and skillful use of sound.
+And this is not only due to it’s skillful depictions of desperate village peasants clinging onto the magic that the church believes has been tamed, but also on it’s very dialogue and use of sound.
 At times it feels like an almost surreal documentary that has transported you back to a hinterland Estonian village creeping towards the cusp of a hideous implosion.
 The black and white cinematography features a lush dreamscape that a colour picture never could hope to achieve.
 It is like the Grimm Brothers fairy tale that they thought was best left untold.

 A quick explanation of the three films mentioned at the start of this article is in order here as they are the three films that set out the scope and setting of the genre and still occupy a halo space against which later films are compared.